The ultimate sleep lessons you missed out on.

 3. If you want deep sleep, stop taking it lightly

 From the colors in your bedroom to the sheets you use and the kind of mattress you have invested in, everything becomes important to your sleep.

 According to sleep experts from around the globe and surveys conducted across space and time, the colors that work in the bedroom and help with your sleep include lavender, light blue, pastel green, and warm orange.
 The hues that don’t work are brown, deep purple, and red.

-When it comes to your bed essentials, pay attention to the kind of mattress you need.
+When it comes to your bedroom essentials, pay attention to the kind of mattress you need.
 Do you have back issues?
 What is the kind of thickness or firmness you prefer?
-What is ideal mattress size for you?
+What is the ideal mattress size for you?

 These questions must not be neglected if you want to pass the test! 😉

 4. Avoid caffeinated drinks at night

 Studies have shown that having a cup of coffee even six hours before sleep can hamper sleep quality.